Sign Up As A Member

 Tournament officials canceled the 2020 tournament and held it with limited capacity in 2021.
 As a result, ticket sales and revenue suffered, resulting in lower prize money than in prior years.

 Yes.
-The Swiss government taxes all player earnings at the Swiss Open according to its current tax rate and increases as a player’s earnings increase.
+The Swiss government taxes all player earnings according to its current tax rate, which increases as a player’s earnings increase.